Home

 Basic rules of traffic

-3. You must show particular consideration for children, the disabled, the elderly and other persons who are particularly vulnerable in traffic.
+3. You must show extra consideration for children, older people, people with disabilities, and others who are especially vulnerable in traffic.

 You must always make sure there is no train or tram approaching before you pass a railway or tramway track

-14. You must not move or dislodge traffic devices.
-If you do you must immediately restore the device or, if that is not possible, notify the police or the installer of the device.
+14. You must not move or change traffic devices (for example road signs or cones).
+If you do, you must restore them or notify the police or the installer of the device.

 If you dislodge a traffic device you should first try to restore it yourself